Leafwing-Studios/fop-rules/docs/_WIP-HIDING.md

 When a hiding spot is revealed, the creature who revealed the hiding spot makes a **discovery roll:**

 1. Roll 1dX, where X is the remaining number of hiding spots that creature has.
-2. On a result of X, the hidden status ends.
+2. On a result of 1, the hidden status ends.
 Remove all hiding spots associated with that creature from the battlemap.
 3. On any other result, remove this hiding spot from the battlemap.

+You may always choose to be revealed by a discovery roll.

 Creatures (and other entities such as traps or pools of acid) can make attacks can be made against your hiding spot, guessing that you are there:

-1. If the attack would hit you, the attacker makes a discovery roll.
+1. If the attack would hit your defense, the attacker makes a discovery roll, revealing hiding spots in the usual fashion.
+   1. No discovery roll is made (and hence no hiding spots are revealed) if you miss.
-2. On a result of X, you also suffer the attack's effects.
+2. On a roll of 1, you also suffer the attack's effects.
 3. On any other roll, you do not suffer the attack's effects (as you were not in that location after all).

-Your hiding spots are revealed in the usual fashion as a result of the discovery rolls made in this way.
-In the case of multi-target attacks, make these discovery rolls sequentially, in the order of the attacker's choice, ensuring that hidden creatures are not accidentally hit more than once by a single area-of-effect attack.
+If multiple hiding spots would be hit by a multi-target attack, the discovery roll is a success on any number less than or equal to the number of hiding spots that would be hit.
+In that case, reveal all hiding spots other than those that were hit.

 Boons (and other effects which do not require an attack roll) function in an identical fashion, except that your hiding spots are not revealed due to the discovery rolls.
+BUG: If the boon is sucessfully applied, you are either in that location, or inconsistencies are created.

+# Blinded

+You have disadvantage on single-target attacks.

+You cannot use the Traack reaction or reveal hiding places with the Scan minor action.

+# Invisible

+Single-target attacks made against you have disadvantage.

+Hiding places are always suitable for you, regardless of the environmental conditions.